A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsection{State Space Design}

 In MADRL based traffic signal control, state representation is crucial since the chosen action at each decision step is highly dependent on the perceived information from the local and regional environment.
-In order to better address the details in state space design, SEMI-CTDE requires each intersection agent $i$ to expose composite $s_i$ to its regional agent.
+In order to better address the local and regional context in state space design, SEMI-CTDE requires each intersection agent $i$ to expose composite $s_i$ to its regional agent.
 We conceptualize $s_i$ as a modular concatenation